meminyavuz/meminyavuz/README.md

 <h2 align="left">Hi 👋!
-My name is Mehmet and I'm a Student of Software Engineering Department at Kocaeli University. <br><br>I'm interested about iOS Development</h2>
+My name is Mehmet and I'm a Student of Software Engineering Department at Kocaeli University. <br><br>I'm interested about Mobile and Backend Development</h2>

 ###